Ten Common Occlusion Traps (and How to Avoid Them)January 21, 2020 by AACD Executive Office

 Begin with the end in mind: Graft bone in the location you need to place the implant in order for your restorative treatment plan to be sound.

 Trap 10.
 Believing Only One Occlusal Philosophy is Correct

 There are many schools of thought on the right way to treat occlusal disease, and in different situations, they can all be successful philosophies.
 The bottom line: Don't get trapped into thinking you can only do things one way.

-For a deep dive into the occlusal traps and their solutions, view Dr. Albatish's course on the AACD Virtual Campus, "Ten Common Occlusal Traps" and take the CE quiz that follows, or read her article in the Journal of Cosmetic Dentistry.
+For a deep dive into the occlusal traps and their solutions, view Dr. Albatish's course, "Ten Common Occlusal Traps" and take the CE quiz that follows, or read her article in the Journal of Cosmetic Dentistry.

 In the past, dentists and technicians did not truly "collaborate."
 Each had separate roles and responsiblities, and comm...
 Read More